 If you are the adrenaline junkie or the sort seeking thrills, then do try the adventurous water sports on the beaches.
 There are numerous options to try like jet ski, parasailing, banana boat ride, kayaking, snorkelling and scuba diving.
 The beaches of Baga, Calangute, Benaulim, Grand Island are good options for watersports.

-Dive into heritage at the UNESCO World Heritage Site
+3. Dive into Heritage at the UNESCO World Heritage Site

 The Churches and Convents of Goa built between 16-17th centuries by the Portuguese were conferred the UNESCO World Heritage Site status in 1986.
 It is for them that Goa is often referred to as the ‘Rome of the Orient.’
 Included in the list is: The Basilica of Bom Jesus, which has St. Francis Xavier’s remains, Sé Cathedral de Santa Catarina with a golden bell, the simple Saint Catherine’s Chapel is a must-visit.
 Other notable monuments are: The Church of St. Francis of Assisi made in mixed architectural styles, Church of St Augustine with its crumbling 45 feet tower, and Church of Saint Cajetan inspired by the St. Peter’s Basilica in the Vatican.